 Background

 Sepsis is a condition that arises when the body’s response to an infection injures its own tissues and organs.
-Sepsis lead to especially if not recognized early and treated promptly.
+Sepsis may lead to serious illness especially if not recognized early and treated promptly.
 Sepsis can be caused by a huge variety of different bugs, most cases being caused by common bacteria, which we all come into contact with every day without them making us ill.
 Sometimes, though, the body responds abnormally to these infections, and causes sepsis.

 Prior to this study, we have investigated how many patients have sepsis in the Welsh hospitals, using a certain definition.
 With the advance in medical knowledge, this definition has changed and we would like to see if this has any effect on the number of patients suffering from the condition.
 Moreover, we hope to compare the numbers in Wales and England, by extending the study to other hospitals.